-The Museum of Illusions is opening in London which will mark the second UK location for the global museum chain known for mind-bending exhibits that delve into the science behind perception.
+The Museum of Illusions has opened in London, marking the second UK location for the global museum chain known for mind-bending exhibits that delve into the science behind perception.

 A man lies over an art installation of a vortex in front of St Paul's Cathedral